Introduction to Target Audience Groups

 Did you know using a dishwasher can lower your water consumption by one-third apart from the freedom you get from detergent allergies?

-6. Content marketing should not appear as hard sell
+6. Content marketing should not appear as a hard sell

 7. Pay attention to the design of emails, web pages, and blogs

-These days content becomes popular when it designed and presented in an appealing manner.
-Avoid clutter in web pages and email templates, it should be easily navigable with appropriate hyperlinks and call-to-action.
+These days content becomes popular when it is designed and presented in an appealing manner.
+Avoid clutter in web pages and email templates; it should be easily navigable with appropriate hyperlinks and call-to-action.
 It would be better to keep off pop-up ads, sidebars or opt-in forms.
 It pays to invest some time and money to create good-looking pages as they will increase readability and engagement.
-Good design also means having good photographs, infographics, and video to supplement the text.
-Nobody wants to read lengthy prose on an electronic screen and visual impact created by the page will determine the success of your content marketing campaigns.
+Good design also means having good photographs, infographics, and videos to supplement the text.
+Nobody wants to read lengthy prose on an electronic screen, and the visual impact created by the page will determine the success of your content marketing campaigns.

 8. B2b, B2C businesses require different strategies

 If you are in the Business-to-Consumer (B2C) industry, the content marketing strategy may be different from that of Business to Business (B2B).
-In B2C, business content could be restricted to emails, websites, FaceBook while in B2B where the buyers are more serious and analytical, the best strategy may be to share relevant white papers, the invitation to webinars, case studies, blogs, videos, infographics.
-The content may be more technical and focussed on how it helps business to improve efficiency rather than the branding of the product.
+In B2C, business content could be restricted to emails, websites, FaceBook, while in B2B, where the buyers are more serious and analytical, the best strategy may be to share relevant white papers, the invitation to webinars, case studies, blogs, videos, infographics.
+The content may be more technical and focussed on how it helps businesses to improve efficiency rather than the branding of the product.